image of Abundant Little Gem beans

 Packet Size 45 Seeds $5.00

 Semi-Runner/Dry.
 110+ days to first dry pods.
 Very productive plants 20 inches tall sprawl on the ground, and do not stand upright as they mature.
 A bean I had originally acquired from Seed Savers Exchange in the early 80's and given to me on loan from Kent Whealey.
 The bean orignally was called Bird Egg.
-During the 80's I had filled requests for this bean for members of the Seed Savers Exchange.
+During the 80's when I had filled requests for this bean for members of the Seed Savers Exchange.
 In early 2013 I acquired the bean again from SSE's Heritage Farm and found that the beans name had been changed to Bird Egg #2.

 image of Bird Egg Pole beans